FStarLang/FStar/doc/book/part1/part1_getting_off_the_ground.rst

 is restricted to those elements ``x ∈ S``  for which ``e`` evaluates to ``true``.

-That is the type ``nat`` describes the set of terms that evaluate to an element of the set ``{0, 1, 2, 3, ...}``.
+That is, the type ``nat`` describes the set of terms that evaluate to an element of the set ``{0, 1, 2, 3, ...}``.

 But, there's nothing particularly special about ``nat``.
 You can define